hari-sh/gtags-code/README.md

 # gtags-code
-Navigate in vscode flawlessly with tags
+Navigate in vscode flawlessly with gnu-gtags